THOMASELOVE/431-2018-project/survey-results/plan-comments.md

 Dr. Love's [comments on your Survey Comparison Plan](http://bit.ly/431-2018-project-survey-plan-feedback) are in this [Google Sheet](http://bit.ly/431-2018-project-survey-plan-feedback).
 As usual, log into Google via CWRU in order to open the sheet.
 Find your Homework ID number, and read the row of comments that apply to that HWID.

 Many of you will see that you need to revise some or much of your plan.
-That revision is accomplished on your own, and the new choices you make will be the ones you present in your Portfolio and in the Presentation at the end of the semester.
-You're not turning in any revisions to this Comparison Plan.
+That revision is accomplished on your own, and the new choices you make will be the ones you present in your Portfolio and in the Presentation at the end of the semester. **You're not turning in any revisions to this Comparison Plan for our further review.**

 ## What is in Dr Love's comments in the [Feedback Google Sheet](http://bit.ly/431-2018-project-survey-plan-feedback)